Floods fuel climate debate in Germany's election campaign

 The practice is due to end by 2038, but environmentalists say it needs to stop at least 10 years earlier if Germany is to play its part in meeting the Paris climate accord goal of limiting global warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit).

-“Under every square meter below us is an average of 46 tons of coal.
-So that’s a lot of coal,” Dorfer said.
+“Under every square meter below us is an average of 46 tons of coal,” Dorfer said.
 “Every square meter we can defend will save a lot of emissions.”

 While Dorfer and fellow activists prepare to hole up in tree houses to stop the evictions of villagers, she hopes growing public awareness about the impact of climate change in the wake of the floods will make that fight unnecessary.